ghga-de/milestones-docs/62-california-condor/technical_specification.md

 occurs and the data happens to be older, the migration process will begin at the appropriate step in the migration chain and continue until the data is totally migrated.
 Migration code should be preserved at least until there is no possibility of encountering the corresponding database version again.
+In the case that the database version is *newer* than what it be, something has gone wrong.
+Possibly, this could mean that the deployed service is outdated (maybe deployment configuration was messed up).
+We should never move the database version backward.
+Reverse migrations are discussed further down in this document, but the database version number should increase monotonically.

 ### Services with Multiple Instances